10 Chess Openings for Black to Win More Games

 best-chess-openings-black

 A good opening for Black does more than survive.
 Beyond that, it fights back.
-It helps you build a strong position, gives you clear plans, and allows chances to win.
+It helps you build a strong position, gives you clear plans, and allows you chances to win.

 FAQs